eggplantpasta/eggplantpasta.github.io/content/blog/2014-03-27-jekyll-and-github-pages.md

 It makes sense that the first thing I should document is how I got GitHub pages up and running with Jekyll.

 I use OS X on my MacBook Air.
 If you're using OS X for any programming at all the first thing you should do is download and install XCode and the command line tools.
 You can get them both from the App Store.
-I'm just saying that up front becaue no one else seems to bother to mention it and I learned it, sadly, at the *end* of the install process (see bottom of page).
+I'm just saying that up front because no one else seems to bother to mention it and I learned it, sadly, at the *end* of the install process (see bottom of page).

 ## tl;dr